WLC-CPaaS/CPaaS_Python/docs/VoicemailApi.md

 Get Voicemail Message File

 Get the original audio content of a specific voicemail message identified by its unique ID within an account's voicemail box.
-URL Param \"voicemailID\" is a unique 32-character alphanumeric identifier assigned by the system, which refers to a specific voicemail box.
-URL Param \"messageID\" is a unique 32-character alphanumeric identifier assigned by the system, which refers to a specific message within a voicemail box.
+URL Param "voicemailID" is a unique 32-character alphanumeric identifier assigned by the system, which refers to a specific voicemail box.
+URL Param "messageID" is a unique 32-character alphanumeric identifier assigned by the system, which refers to a specific message within a voicemail box.

 ### Example